fpoconn/spotify-web/README.md

 The Spotify app uses Express as a way to allow Cross-Origin requests.

-With a redirect URI of 'http://localhost:4200', simply run these commands after cloning the repositor:
+With a redirect URI of 'http://localhost:4200', simply run these commands after cloning the repository:

+(before building, copy the spotify id and secret into the auth service and api.js)

 ```
 > npm install